 In a Sunday morning service we will ask first time visitors to fill out an information card and drop it one of the offering towers.
 From there, you will receive one email from a ministry leader to give you some info on the church.
 That’s it.
 Your name doesn’t go on a spam email list, we won’t Facebook stalk you, and we promise not to stop by your house during dinner.
 Our intention is to create a place that you can go and hear about Jesus, connect with other regular people, and have the option to pursue the church more without being ambushed or ignored as just another face in the crowd.

 What about my kids?

 Metro church is a family-friendly place that believes children are a blessing from God.
-The Little Metro is our active children’s ministry that gives age appropriate teaching from babies thru 3rd grade.
+Little Metro is our active children’s ministry that gives age appropriate teaching from babies thru 3rd grade.
 (We also have a space for newborns and nursing mothers to use when needed for privacy.)
-Our goal of The Little Metro’s time together is the same of our adult worship service: the focus and worship of Jesus.
-To accomplish this, our kiddos will sing songs, dance, create crafts, and have age-appropriate teaching time that focuses on Him.
-Currently, The Little Metro is going through The Jesus Storybook Bible.
-It helps children see that the main character of the Bible is Jesus, and all of scripture points to Him.
+Our goal of Little Metro’s time together is the same of our adult worship service: the focus and worship of Jesus.
+To accomplish this, our kiddos will sing songs, create crafts, have a small snack, and have age-appropriate teaching time that focuses on Him.
+Currently, Little Metro is going through New Story Old and Old Story New, a gospel-centered curriculum from New Growth Press.
+It helps children see that the main character of the Bible is Jesus, and all of Scripture points to Him.
 You can find more out about Little Metro by clicking here.